BlockchainCommons/Gordian-Developer-Community/README.md

 ## Author

 Wolf McNally, wolf@wolfmcnally.com
+Copyright © 2019 Blockchain Commons.

 ## License

-AirgappedSigning is available under the MIT license.
+AirgappedSigning is available under the Apache license.
 See the LICENSE file for more info.